Scheduler

 When you know what your resource usage is, the improvements that you can consider might be:

 • improve utilization of your resources.
-This is when you have a free capacity in your system that seems underutilized (again CPU, memory I/O, networking are the prime candidates) - you can take actions like increasing number of schedulers, parsing processes or decreasing intervals for more frequent actions might bring improvements in performance at the expense of higher utilization of those.
+This is when you have a free capacity in your system that seems underutilized (again CPU, memory I/O, networking are the prime candidates) - you can take actions like increasing number of schedulers or decreasing intervals for more frequent actions might bring improvements in performance at the expense of higher utilization of those.

-• increase hardware capacity (for example if you see that CPU is limiting you or that I/O you use for DAG filesystem is at its limits).
+• increase hardware capacity (for example if you see that CPU is limiting you).
 Often the problem with scheduler performance is simply because your system is not “capable” enough and this might be the only way.
-For example if you see that you are using all CPU you have on machine, you might want to add another scheduler on a new machine - in most cases, when you add 2nd or 3rd scheduler, the capacity of scheduling grows linearly (unless the shared database or filesystem is a bottleneck).
+For example if you see that you are using all CPU you have on machine, you might want to add another scheduler on a new machine - in most cases, when you add 2nd or 3rd scheduler, the capacity of scheduling grows linearly (unless the shared database or similar is a bottleneck).

 Scheduler Configuration options